 - Music Ensemble: In addition to the required P&P and VA classes, student may also choose to participate in Music Ensemble.
 This School-sponsored band performs on and off campus throughout the year.

 - Physical Education: The purpose of the Physical Education program is to help the students understand the value of being physically fit and the types of activities that contribute to total fitness.

-- Careers: Students operate a micro-economy, which includes finance; management (student council), permaculture gardening; culinary arts; research, design and production; and Yearbook.
+- Careers: Students operate a micro-economy, which includes finance; management (student council), farming; culinary arts; research, design and production; and publishing (yearbook).
 Seventh grade students rotate through all careers in one year.
 Eighth and ninth grade students apply for jobs and specialize in one career for the duration of the year.

 - Advisory Groups: Students meet daily with a faculty member in a small group setting where emotional and academic support and guidance is offered.

 - Study Buddies: Students work in the classrooms of younger students to assist teachers and provide mentoring and role modeling opportunities.

 - Transitions and Wellness: This three-year program, based on the work of Joseph Campbell, is designed to meet the needs of young people as they undergo major life changes to adulthood:

 - A Brave New World addresses the transition from Upper Elementary to Junior High

 - Heroic Journey addresses familial, societal and peer related pressures adolescents face